livingsilver94/backee/README.md

 </br>

+> ⚠️ Windows support is untested at the moment, and thus considered experimental.

 Backee is configuration restorer for Unix and Windows computers.
 It reads a series of `service.yaml` files that contain operating system dependencies, dependencies among other services and POSIX or Powershell scripts (the latter on Windows).
 Such sections are then used to restore services that a user wanted to backup, right at your fingertip.

 It also possible to restore files without scripts.
 The `links` step symbolic-links files to their destination path, while the  `copies` step *copies* files, optionally by editing them using a template engine, so that a file could be customized for a particular user or platform on-the-fly.
 You can think of Backee as an advanced dotfiles manager, whilst easy to use with its declarative definition files.